BilalMern/react/6 Exploring the world/README.md

 setVariableList(newVariable)
 The answer to this is whenever we update the value by using setVariableList() React is updating the variablelist and it is calling this Header component once again or rendering it once again but this time when we invoke that function, this variablelist is a new variable then it was before.
 This is the beauty of React.
 React has such amazing Reconciliation process such amazing Rendering process and it does the redering process or DOM manipulation very fast and efficiently.

+We have to keep in our mind that useState will always be used inside body of functional Component, and try to call this hook on the top of a component body.
+And never use useState hook or create local state variable in if else condition, simple functions and in for loop.